foomprep/toolla/README.md

 ```
 chat(prompt="What is this image of?", image="./cat.jpg")
 ```
 Currently supports `jpeg`, `png`, `gif` and `webp`.
-The image is added to the prompt as a base64 string but is excluded from the chat state so that it doesn't quickly grow larger than the model context window .
-Models through Together have images disabled as the platform currently does not have large enough context sizes to handle them.
+The image is added to the prompt as a base64 string but is excluded from the chat state so that it doesn't quickly grow larger than the model context window.

+Image input for Together models is disabled as the platform currently does not have large enough context sizes to handle them.
 This will be enabled as soon as Together adds larger context windows (which should be soon).

 ## Multi-Step Tool Use
 `toolla` will execute multi-step tool by default based on the response of the model.
 Specify tools and the `Chat` class will recursively call itself up to a maximum steps to accomplish the task specified in the prompt